Environment

 Water consumption E3-4

-- Industrial water (freshwater) amounts to about 1.3%
+• Industrial water (freshwater) amounts to just over 1%

-- Drinking water (freshwater) amounts to about 0.8%
+• Drinking water (freshwater) amounts to barely 1%

-If an environmental incident occurs which results in the pollution of ground water, surface water or sea, it would involve costs for minimizing the extent and impact and possible mitigation measures.
+If an environmental incident occurs that results in the pollution of ground water, surface water or sea, it will involve costs for minimizing the extent and impact and possible mitigation measures.
 Responses to environmental incidents are defined in Norðurál’s emergency response plan.

 The environmental monitoring is a collaborative project between Norðurál Grundartangi ehf., Elkem Ísland ehf. and Alur Aluminum and is based on a risk assessment with the involvement of stakeholders and experts in the field.
 Its aim is to assess the actual impact of industrial activities on the natural environment and ensure that operations are in accordance with nature and the local community.